7db9a/homegrown-content-addressable-filesystem/README.md

 #### IPFS

 IPFS is good.
 You can create a private network and avoid syncing media files.
 The problem is finding files by name or other metadata, like tags.
-There is IPNS and File API, but it's too complicated for my use case here.
+There is IPNS and I saw something about [Files API](https://www.youtube.com/watch?v=FX_AXNDsZ9k&t=315s), but I have know idea if Files API is implemented.
+In any case, it's too complicated at the moment for me to deal with.

 #### Jrnl